AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/MappingObject.md

 InternalElementType.MappingObject Property
 ==========================================
-AutomationML 2.1 APIGets the MappingObject of an InternalElement
+Gets the MappingObject of an InternalElement

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)